The author is a student at the University of Georgia who loves movies, books, and kids.

 - Children will show their gross and fine motor skills by manipulating the tools provided.

-Rationale for the Activity:
+Rationale for the Activity

 This dramatic play activity provides an opportunity for children to creatively express themselves (DAP, p.175) and a time to interact with one another to improve social development (DAP, p.127).
-Young children need extended times to interact with one another to become socially competent.
+Young children need extended time to interact with one another to become socially competent.

 - Georgia PreK Content Standard CD3a: Participates in dramatic play to express feelings, dramatize stories, reenact real-life roles and experiences.